 Features include all-metal wetted parts for a variety of fluid applications; no internal elastomeric seals, which remove o-ring compatibility issues; amplified outputs, which eliminate the cost of external amplifiers; less than 2-ms response time for accurate high-speed measurement; and ratings of IP65 or better for protection in harsh environments.

 The series is used in compressors, refrigeration and HVAC/R, industrial, hydraulics, medical, and transportation applications including braking and alternate fuels.
+Advances and challenges

 Recent advances in pressure sensors focus on miniaturization with integration of electronics and control capabilities into the same chip as the sensor resulting from the new, smaller form factors.
 The additional electronics result in performance gains, too.
 For example, improvements in high-vacuum gauges have resulted in extending ranges and an increase in “smart” capabilities.
 One application area that is opening up rapidly because of pressure sensor miniaturization is the medical segment.
 By reducing the size of the sensor for medical apps, low-pressure sensors are being used in external applications and invasive procedures.